telerik/kendo-ui-core/docs/jsp/tags/upload/modes.md

 ---
-title: Modes
+title: Modes of Operation
+page_title: Modes of Operation | Upload JSP Tag
+description: "Use the synchronous and asynchronous operational modes of the Upload JSP tag in Kendo UI."
+slug: modesofoperation_upload_uiforjsp
+position: 2
 ---

-# Upload Modes
+# Modes of Operation

-The Upload supports two modes of operation - synchronous and asynchronous.

-This help topic explains how to use these modes with the Spring MVC framework.
+The Kendo UI Upload supports two modes of operation&mdash;synchronous and asynchronous.
+This article explains how to use these modes with the Spring MVC framework.

-Please review the main [Upload Modes](/web/upload/modes) help topic for general information.
+For general information, refer to the article on the [widget's modes of operation]({% slug modes_upload_widget %}).

-## Synchronous mode
+## Synchronous Mode

-In this mode the upload is executed as part of the form submit (synchronously).
+In the synchronous mode, the upload is executed synchronously, as part of the form submit.
 No dedicated action methods are required.

+### Configuration

+Below are listed the steps for you to follow when configuring the synchronous mode of operation for the Kendo UI Upload.

-1. Add a form declaration and set a controller action.
+**Step 1** Add a `form` declaration and set a `controller` action.

+###### Example

         <form method="post" action="<c:url value='/web/upload/' />">
         </form>

-2. Add the Upload inside the form.
-The only required setting is a Name.
+**Step 2** Add the Upload inside the form.
+The only required setting is `name`.

+###### Example

         <kendo:upload name="files" />

-3. Add a submit and reset buttons to the form.
+**Step 3** Add a submit and reset buttons to the form.

+###### Example

         <input type="submit" value="Send" class="t-button" />
         <input type="reset" value="Reset" class="t-button" />

-4. The form should look like this:
+**Step 4** The form should look like the one demonstrated in the example below.

+###### Example

         <form method="post" action="<c:url value='/web/upload/' />">
             <kendo:upload name="files" />